Categories > Books > Harry Potter > A Horcrux’s Fate

 “Ron, help me hold him!”
 Mrs Weasley barked suddenly.

 Harry jerked violently, kicking out, his limbs flailing.
 He didn’t mean to.
-He didn’t even feel like he was in his body anymore.
-He felt like nothing but pain and magic and fear, stuck in skin that wouldn’t obey him.
+He felt as though he was outside of his body, experiencing only pain, magic, and fear, confined by skin that wouldn’t respond.

 “Can’t we give him something?”
 Ron shouted.
 “A potion—anything?!”

-Mrs Weasley’s hands trembled as she tried to restrain Harry’s arms.
-“He had a healing draught an hour ago; it’s dangerous to give him another so soon—”
+Mrs Weasley’s fingers trembled as she tried to restrain Harry’s arms.
+“He had a healing draught an hour ago; it’s dangerous to let him drink another so soon—”

 Ginny jerked back, her eyes full.
 Hermione covered her mouth with both hands, shocked and helpless.

 Across the room, Slughorn stood rooted to the spot, eyes wide, the book forgotten.
-He looked terrified, completely out of his depth.
+He was terrified, completely out of his depth.

 And then—

 “It wasn’t always this bad,” she added quickly, voice shaking.
-“Before tonight it never lasted this long, and he never bled.
+“Before tonight, it had never lasted this long, and he hadn’t bled.
 If it had, I would have told you straight away.”

 Mrs Weasley’s head snapped round.
 “Ginny—what?!”